 New History Department Advising Guidelines

-- For Advanced Registration for Spring 2019 the History Department will be holding the following open advising hours:
+- For Advanced Registration for FALL 2019 the History Department will hold OPEN ADVISING HOURS:

 - Before your advising meeting with a History department advisor, please follow the Registrar’s Step by Step guide to Registration on your myUMBC page.

 - Check your degree audit to see what courses and requirements you have fulfilled.

 - Download and fill in the “Requirements to Complete the Major” form that can be found on the History department website under Students –Departmental Forms drop down menu [ https://history.umbc.edu/departmental-forms ].